Boundless Game Rules (SRD)

 Basics

 This game uses six-sided dice (or D).
-When rolling dice, each 5 or 6 counts as a Hit; all other results are a Miss.
-If you ever need to roll 0D, roll 1D, counting only 6s as Hits.
+When rolling dice, each 5 or 6 is a Hit; all other results are Misses.
+If a rule tells you to roll 0D, roll 1D and count only 6s as Hits.

 Characters